alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 Sadly, the amazing flying ships that appear in the movies of Hideo Miyazaki have not materialized yet: they hover endlessly and never seem to have to touch down for fuel.

-Some people have dreamt of air ships that stay in the air forever, both for their inspiring qualities and for practical reasons like scientific missions or broadband service.
+Down in the real world, some people have also dreamt of air ships that stay in the air forever, both for their inspiring qualities and for practical reasons like scientific missions or broadband service.
 There are some promising approaches that are on the brink of permanent flight.
-In this article we will explore the _avis æterna_, a novel approach that might be able to fulfill the dream.
+In this article we will explore the _avis æterna_, a novel approach that might be able to one day fulfill the dream.

 ![Artist's rendition of an avis æterna.](pics/avis-aeterna-artist.jpg "A drawing of a ship.")